-Three out of four passengers had no fare increase in 2017 with a significant number of passengers having a fare reduction.
-In 2017 the driver of fare revenue growth was growth in passenger journeys.
-An increase of almost 7% in passenger journeys resulted in growth of over 5% in passenger revenues.
+Annual fare adjustments made in December 2017 resulted in a revenue increase of less than 1% of overall fare income.
+In 2018, the driver of fare revenue growth continues to be growth in passenger journeys as service levels increase.
+An increase of 6.4% in passenger journeys resulted in growth of 7.9% in passenger revenues.
 As the use of Leap e-purse to pay for single journeys on the bus and rail network grows it has the effect of moderating passenger revenue growth due to the significant discount available.
 The Free Travel Grant from the DEASP has not increased since 2010 despite the increase in free travel passengers and this also has a moderating effect on the growth in passenger revenues.

-Since 2010 the average growth rate in operators' passenger revenues is about 5% as can be seen in table 4B.
+Since 2010 the average growth rate in operators' passenger revenues is about 5%.
 In the earlier years the growth was driven by fare increases while in the past few years it is driven by growth in passenger journeys.